Orientation

 Course Information Sessions can be found under the 'Faculty Information' page.

-Orientation workshops can be found under the 'Orientation workshops' page.
+Orientation workshops can be found under the 'Orientation Workshops' page.

 Instructions are provided on the Accept your offer and enrol pages.
 If you require assistance, you can contact Student Services and they will be happy to answer any questions and help you through the process.